If you're ready to relicense, click Renew Licence Now (external link) .

 All registered electrical workers must hold a practising licence to carry out prescribed electrical work.
 This is a requirement of Section 95 of the Electricity Act 1992.

 The fastest and cheapest way to renew your practising licence is to do it online.
-You can pay for your licence renewal by Mastercard, Amex or Visa credit/debit card, or through an Account2Account bank transfer.*
+You can pay for your licence renewal by Mastercard, Amex or Visa credit/debit card.

-You can also renew your license on paper.
-Paper forms will be available soon, and a link to them will be provided from this page.
+You can also renew your licence on paper [PDF, 524 KB].
 Please note that paper practising licence renewal is $190, $70 more expensive than renewing online.

-RealMe (external link) (external link) is the Government’s single login system.
+RealMe (external link) is the Government’s single login system.

 To renew your practising licence, you must have passed a Board-approved competency training programme.
 The course you attend must be relevant to the class of registration you hold, and must be current before you are able to renew your practising licence.

 Book your training today to ensure you have completed a key part of your licensing requirements.

 You only need to submit a photo for your ID if this is your first time applying for a licence, or if you want to change the photo that is currently on your licence.

 If you are submitting a photo, please make sure the photo is: